seifalmotaz/cruky_archived/docs/index.md

 ---
-title: Introduction
-sidebar_position: 1
+description: Cruky is a server-side library for the dart ecosystem to help you create your API as fast as possible
+tags:
+  - cruky
+  - dart
+  - api
+  - API
 ---

 # __Cruky__

 __Cruky__ is a server-side library for the dart ecosystem to help you create your API as fast as possible.
-We want to make server-side apps with modern style and fast `high performance`.
+Cruky team want to make server-side apps with modern style and fast `high performance`.

 The main reason why __Cruky__ was built, because all libraries are focused on the Flutter ecosystem and not on dart language and this makes the library have fewer futures than other frameworks or libraries like (Django, FastAPI, ROR, ..etc)